 Ingredients and supplies:

-- 1tbsp RAW organic apple cider vinegar with mother
+- 1tbsp RAW apple cider vinegar with mother

 - 100ml filtered water (I use water from my Berkey)

-- A clean glass jar with secure fitting lid
+- A clean glass jar with secure fitting lid12wdc

 - Clean syringe (optional but useful if giving to a child)